 7. Battle of Guadalete (711 AD): Arabs versus Spanish.
 The Umayyad Caliphate’s army of 2000 Arab soldiers conquered a large part of Spain after defeating the army of the Visigothic King.
 The Islamic movements would rule Spain till 1492.

 8. Battle of Manzikert: (1071 AD): Seljuk Turks versus Romans.
 The army led by Byzantine Emperor Romanos IV Diogenes was defeated by the Seljuk Turks.
-Diogenes was captured.
+Diogenes was captured by the Turks; he was released after he paid a hefty ransom.

 9. Battle of Hattin (1187 AD): Saladin versus Crusaders.
 The Islamic army of Saladin defeated the crusader army and took control of Palestine, including the city of Jerusalem.